 Many of these questions have been asked and answered multiple times (and in multiple ways) throughout our nation’s history, but never in a fashion which one could deem “definitive”.
 Such is the nature of an inherently political but simultaneously “independent” position.

 Let’s take a deeper look.

 The concept of a “Special Counsel” (“Independent Counsel”, “Special Prosecutor”, etc.) is not a new one.
 In the first century, the Roman poet Juvenal coined a phrase to describe the question such a counsel seeks to answer.
 Fans of comic books know one translation of Juvenal’s famous question: “Who watches the Watchmen?”.

-As most grade-schoolers can tell you (one would hope), the U.S. government is divided into three branches, which are intended to share power equally.
-The “legislative” that writes the laws the “judicial” that interprets the laws, and the “executive” that enforces the laws.
+As most grade-schoolers can tell you (one would hope), the U.S. government is divided into three branches, intended to share power equally: the “legislative” that writes the laws, the “judicial” that interprets the laws, and the “executive” that enforces the laws.
 It’s with this third branch that problems can arise, however.
 If the executive is in charge of enforcing the laws, can we really trust it to enforce those laws against itself?
-And if we can’t, isn’t the system vulnerable to the illegal acts of such branch?
+And if we can’t, isn’t the system vulnerable to the illegal acts of the executive branch?

-A “Special Counsel” is the answer to this question.
+The appointment of a “Special Counsel” is intended to answer to this question.

 Such a counsel is invested with virtually unlimited power to investigate and charge executive branch members with crimes (or other findings).
 Despite being appointed by the executive branch (the Attorney General), such an individual cannot be fired by the head of that branch (the President) as allowing such a firing would damage the point of having such a counsel in the first place.